Grilled Marinated Sirloin

 - 1 teaspoon dried oregano

 - 1 teaspoon grated lime zest

 - 1 beef top sirloin steak (about 1-1/2 pounds)

 - In a small bowl, combine the first 10 ingredients.
-Pour half of the marinade into a large resealable plastic bag; add steak.
-Seal bag and turn to coat; refrigerate for up to 4 hours.
+Pour half of the marinade into a large bowl.
+Add steak; turn to coat.
+Cover and refrigerate for up to 4 hours.
 Cover and refrigerate remaining marinade for basting.

-- Using long-handled tongs, moisten a paper towel with cooking oil and lightly coat the grill rack.
-Grill steak, covered, over medium heat for 8-10 minutes on each side or until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done, 170°).
+- Lightly oil the grill rack.
+Grill steak, covered, over medium heat for 8-10 minutes on each side or until meat reaches desired doneness (for medium-rare, a thermometer should read 135°; medium, 140°; medium-well, 145°).
 Baste with reserved marinade during the last 2 minutes of cooking.
-Yield: 6 servings.

-Originally published as Grilled Marinated Sirloin in Light & Tasty June/July 2006, p35
+Originally published as Grilled Marinated Sirloin in Light & Tasty June/July 2006